-Consistent with the Company's philosophy of tying pay to performance, our NEOs receive most of their overall targeted compensation in a form other than base pay.
-Although the Compensation Committee does not set base salary levels equal to any specific percentile of base salaries paid to comparable officers in the Executive Compensation Peer Group, the NEOs are paid an amount in the form of base pay within a competitive range of base salaries paid to such comparable officers in the Executive Compensation Peer Group and sufficient to attract skilled executive talent and maintain a stable management team.
+Consistent with the Company's philosophy of tying pay to performance, base pay represents the smallest component of each of our NEO's compensation.
+Although the Compensation Committee does not set base salary levels equal to any specific percentile of base salaries paid to comparable officers in the Executive Compensation Peer Group, the NEOs are paid an amount in the form of base pay with prior performance as a benchmark combined with expectations for future performance within a competitive range of base salaries paid to comparable officers in the Executive Compensation Peer Group and sufficient to attract skilled executive talent and maintain a stable management team.